nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - The CSV file is successfully exported and available for download.

 ### Main Success Scenario (MSS)
-1. Fred selects the option to export all patient data to CSV.
+1. Fred enters command to export all patient data to CSV.
 2. CareLink asks the destination for copying the file to.
 3. Fred provides the destination address
 4. CareLink makes a copy of the file at the specified location.